The Cognitive Completeness Imperative

 Other people?
 They get their completeness from gentler stuff.
 The Office for the tenth time.
 Cozy mysteries.
 YouTube videos of people doing oddly satisfying crafts.
 The heavy content just exhausts them.
 Neither type is better.
 They're just different engines that need different fuel.

 And social content?
 That's basically evolution's cheat code for cognitive completeness.
 When content involves other people—either watching them or consuming it with them—you activate everything at once.
 Theory of mind, social comparison, identity stuff, emotional processing, moral reasoning.
 This is why reaction videos are a whole genre.
 This is why some people literally cannot watch a show alone.
 They need that social layer to feel complete.
-Other people find social content kind of thin and need pure ideas or systems to really feel satisfied.
+Other people find social content somewhat thin and need pure ideas or systems to feel satisfied.

 Stop Feeling Guilty About What Your Brain Actually Needs

 Friend groups are basically signature groups.
 The Discord server, the fantasy football league, the book club, the climbing gym crew—these are people whose brains get satisfied by similar content.
-And those arguments about whether video games are art or whether reality TV is rotting everyone's brain?
+And those arguments about whether video games are art or whether reality TV is rotting everyone's brains?
 Those are really just people with different signatures defending that their way of feeling complete is legitimate.
 A kind of cognitive tribalism, if you will.

 Your Content Diet Is Building Your Brain